• Home

 • Switzerland (Advanced research institutions)

-With such a limited number of producers, isotope copper is tightly controlled, adding to its strategic and economic value.
+With such a limited number of producers, ultrafine Copper powder is tightly controlled, adding to its strategic and economic value.

 Medical Applications: Cancer Treatment & Imaging

-One of the most significant applications of isotope copper is in nuclear medicine.
+One of the most significant applications of ultrafine Copper powder is in nuclear medicine.

 • Cu-64 is used in PET scans, a breakthrough imaging technology that detects cancer, neurological diseases, and heart conditions.